tytydraco/yessleep/out/I_was_paid_to_be_a_fake_customer_at_a_dying_mall_Something_strange_is_happening_in_there.md

 It’s late now and I’m watching Breaking Bad for the fourth time, and I have about eight hours before I need to be at the mall.
 I really should get some sleep, make sure I’m mentally sharp for tomorrow.
 But my heart’s beating pretty fast and I get the sense that rest won’t come easy right now.

 I looked up the address, and it does seem to be a real, active place with real reviews.
 Nothing glaringly “off” about it other than the location.
-It’s about a twenty-five minute drive from my apartment and it’s pretty out of the way, not very accessible.
+It’s about a forty-five minute drive from my apartment and it’s pretty out of the way, not very accessible.

 I think I have just enough left in my account to fill up my tank with just enough gas to get me there and back.
 Then that’s it.
 So if this does turn out to be some stupid joke, then I’m really screwed tight.
 I’m done for.